Planar Calibration

 GUI Workflow

-- 4Click "Calibrate Vectors" to apply
+- 6Click "Calibrate Vectors" to apply (instantaneous or ensemble)

 Planar Dotboard